Scalable and Robust Community Detection with Randomized Sketching: Numerical and Experimental Results

-We compare the running time of the proposed randomized method with the full-scale clustering algorithms of \cite{Chen:2014:CPO:2627435.2670322} and \cite{cai2015}.
-The parameters of the Data Model~\ref{datamodel} are set to $r = 2$, $p=0.8$, $q = 0.1$, $\obsprob = 0.7$, and $n_1 = n_2 = N/2$.
-For the randomized method we use URS with $N^{'} = 200$ samples.
-The running time in seconds is shown as a function $N$ in Fig. \ref{fig:Timings}.
+We first consider the case of balanced graphs, where all three of the sampling methods yield speedups without sacrificing accuracy.
+The parameters of the Data Model~\ref{datamodel} are set to $r = 2$, $p=0.8$, $q = 0.1$, $\obsprob = 0.7$, and $n_1 \!=\! n_2 \!=\!
+N/2$.
+For the randomized method we use URS with $N' = 200$ samples.
+The running time in seconds is shown as a function of $N$ in Fig. \ref{fig:Balanced}(a).
 The full-scale and sketching-based approaches cluster the data accurately in every case.
-However, in all cases the randomized method is substantially faster, running in less than 1.5 seconds.
-The full-scale decomposition \cite{Chen:2014:CPO:2627435.2670322}, on the other hand, ranges from 3.3 seconds for $N=500$ to 647 seconds for $N=10000$, and the time for the algorithm of \cite{cai2015} ranges from 1.4 seconds for $N=500$ to 1693 seconds for $N=10000$.
-The main factor in the fast execution speed of the randomized approach is that the matrix decomposition algorithm is applied to the much smaller sketch matrix.
+However, in all cases the randomized method is substantially faster, running in less than 2.5 seconds.
+The full-scale decomposition \cite{Chen:2014:CPO:2627435.2670322}, on the other hand, ranges from 4.1 seconds for $N=500$ to 661.5 seconds for $N=10000$, with the other full-scale algorithms running slower than this.
+The main factor in the fast execution speed of the randomized approach is that the low rank plus sparse decomposition algorithm is applied to the much smaller sketch matrix.
+While the full-scale clustering algorithms exhibit a polynomial increase in runtime with respect to $N$, because the sketch matrix is fixed in size for this simulation, the URS runtimes are roughly constant as $N$ increases (SbS and SRS are not shown due to their similar timings in this regime).
 The complexity of the retrieval step of Algorithm~\ref{alg:mainalgorithm} is linear with $N$, making its run time impact insignificant.

+Fig.~\ref{fig:Balanced}(b) shows the phase transition of the randomized approach with URS in terms of $N$ and $N'$, using the same scenario as in Fig.~\ref{fig:Balanced}(a).
+Even with only 75 samples, the proposed approach can achieve 100\% success for $500 \le N \le 5000$.

-\subsection{Clustering unbalanced graphs}
+\subsection{Clustering Unbalanced Graphs}